holo-q/hoho/ROADMAP.md

 	* Long artifacts that are beyond the token limit (e.g. 30k) may be manually spliced by the user page by page
 	* SPACE splices the next page
 	* BS erases and returns to the previous page
-* x11 integration
-	* HUD drawn on top of the entire system (sticky across workspace)
-	* Try doing it signal based with any custom specified binary so people can implement custom HUDs
-	* Our own HUD is simple and debuggy: solid black rectangles with red text on top
 * Quote messages
 	* up/down in action mode navigate message history and makes it possible to quote
 * Reactive UX: